quat1024/garden/garden/mc-jvm-language.md

 If you are only familiar with Java 6 or something, you're missing out on lambda functions, records, pattern-matching `instanceof`, pattern-matching `switch`, streams, new convenience functions, and a whole host of other things.
 I personally think it is very fun to write "modern Java".

+If this is starting to sound complicated: you don't have to use these language features if you don't want.
+You don't need to know all of Java inside and out to write mods.
+But these features will be there for you when you want them.

 ## Mixin

 Minecraft mods are able to directly change the code of Minecraft using a brilliant library called Mixin.
 Mixin is able to weave the JVM bytecode of your method into the JVM bytecode of a method from Minecraft.
 It's exciting stuff, but it's as hacky as it sounds, and everything needs to be set up *just so* in order for the weaving to work.